stacklane/docs/🗄/Article/models/fields.md

 address[5]: Address
 ```

-Model lists should be used sparingly due to their [query limitations](/🗄/Article/scripting/models.md#model-lists).
-In general we do not recommend using model lists which need to be queried.

 # UIDs {#uid}

 `uid` is used for "user friendly" unique identifiers destined for URL paths (aka URL slugs).